War of the Mantuan Succession: Phase I: January 1628 to June 1629

-Phase II; June 1629 to October 1630
+Phase II: June 1629 to October 1630

-Philip was determined to reverse the Susa treaty and replaced Córdoba with Spinola, a native of Genoa and former commander in the Spanish Netherlands.
+Philip was determined to reverse the Susa treaty and replaced Córdoba with Ambrogio Spinola, a native of Genoa and former commander in the Spanish Netherlands.
 Nevers unwisely led 2,500 troops in an attack on Spanish-held Cremona, which his Venetian allies refused to support.
 Combined with the withdrawal of the main French army, this left him vulnerable to a counter-offensive.
 Richelieu positioned 18,000 troops on the Savoyard frontier to deter Imperial intervention, but Ferdinand viewed opposing the French in Italy as a higher priority than supporting Spain against the Dutch.
 The June 1629 Treaty of Lübeck that ended his war with Denmark-Norway allowed Ferdinand to send 30,000 troops from Germany under the Mantuan exile Ramboldo, Count of Collalto.

 Hoping to overwhelm Casale and prevent interference by Charles Emmanuel, Spinola sought to expand his existing force of 16,000 with another 12,000 mercenaries and 6,000 reinforcements from Naples.
 He also invoked treaties with Tuscany and Parma to supply 4,000 and 2,000 men respectively but despite its size, his army contained many poor quality troops.
 Although Ferdinando II undertook to provide 6,000 men for two years along with use of the Tuscan navy, he ultimately avoided doing so.
 The siege of Casale and its French garrison of 2,500 resumed in June; in late October, Collalto dispersed a Venetian force of 7,000 before moving onto Mantua, held by a garrison of 4,000.